Heavy-Division/docs/docs/developers-guide/enscrypted-files.md

 it is now possible to make modifications to systems as well as the flight model.
 However, textures and the 3D model remain encrypted.

-We are underdoing developement of the B789H which will feature a in-house designed and modelled interior, exterior, textures, and animations.
+We are pushing forward with development of the B789H, which will feature a in-house designed and modelled interior, exterior, textures, and animations.
 For developers interested in Blender related 3D work, we recommend applying to work on the B789H project, where your skills will be of use.